tr00per/haskell-101/dsl_example.md

 {- Implement Units for Num.
 We don't know how to convert between arbitrary units, so we generate an error if we try to add numbers with different units.
-For multiplication, generate the appropriate new units. -}
+For multiplication, generate the appropriate new units. -}
 instance (Num a) => Num (Units a) where
     (Units xa ua) + (Units xb ub)